 Plasma containing a factor VIII antibody has a prolonged PTT that does not correct when normal plasma or another source of factor VIII is added in a 1:1 mixture to the patient's plasma.
 Testing is done immediately after mixture and again after incubation.

-Therapy with cyclophosphamide and corticosteroids may suppress autoantibody production in patients without hemophilia.
+Therapy with cyclophosphamide, corticosteroids or rituximab (monoclonal antibody to CD20 on lymphocytes) may suppress autoantibody production in patients without hemophilia.
 In postpartum women, the autoantibodies may disappear spontaneously.
-Management of acute hemorrhage in patients with hemophilia who have factor VIII isoantibodies or autoantibodies is by recombinant factor VIIa (see Treatment).
+Management of acute hemorrhage in patients with hemophilia who have factor VIII isoantibodies or autoantibodies is by recombinant activated factor VII (see Treatment).